Nebraska Mule Deer Hunting

 Lodging and Meals Valentine, Nebraska

-Breakfasts are light and quick continental style consisting of cold cereal, instant oatmeal, pastries, and fruit.
-Also there will be assorted juices, coffee and tea.
+Breakfasts are continental style buffet consisting of biscuits & gravy or eggs, cold cereal, instant oatmeal, pastries, and fruit.
+Also assorted juices, coffee and tea.
+Very tasty and opened to early morning hunters.

 Lunch you will pack your own sandwiches the night before.
-Also, along with sandwiches there will be fruit, chips, crackers, sweets, assorted juices, water and sodas.
-There are plenty of choices to pick from with no limit.
+Also, along with sandwiches there will be chips, crackers, peanut packs, cookies, candy, Gatorade and water.
 We recommend you pack double the lunch you are use to.
 These food items will be in your room for you to manage and use as you like.

-Dinner will be a hot meal at one of the local popular dining locations in town after you clean up from your days hunt.
+Dinner will be a hot meal at one of the local popular dining locations that we eat at in town after you clean up from your days hunt.
+All meals are homemade and delicious including dessert, with plenty of variety.

 If you have certain snacks or drinks you like you can bring those on your own as needed.